 Medical University of the Americas is licensed by the Commission for Independent Education, Florida Department of Education.
-Additional information may be obtained by contacting the Commission at:

-325 West Gaines Street, Suite 1414 Tallahassee, FL 32399-0400 J Toll-free +1 888.224.6684
+Additional information may be obtained by contacting the Commission at 325 West Gaines Street, Suite 1414, Tallahassee, FL 32399-0400, toll-free telephone number (888) 224-6684.